cmaloney/dcos-docs/1.7/usage/cli/command-reference.md

         --master-proxy
             Proxy the SSH connection through a master node.
 This can be useful when accessing DC/OS from a separate network.
-For example, in the default AWS configuration, the private slaves are unreachable from the public internet.
+For example, in the default AWS configuration, the private agents are unreachable from the public internet.
 You can access them using this option, which will first hop from the publicly available master.
         --mesos-id=<mesos-id>